njayp/theseus/README.md

-# vdl
+# fdl
-downloads a video by parts
+downloads a file by parts